thescouser89/pncmetrics/README.md

 Add the annotation `@TimedMetric` before the method defining a REST endpoint to get time data about the endpoint.

-The data will be reported to Graphite as '<key>.rest.<RestClass>.<methodName>.rate' and '<key>.rest.<RestClass>.<methodName>.timer'
+The data will be reported to Graphite as '<prefix>.rest.<RestClass>.<methodName>.rate' and '<key>.rest.<RestClass>.<methodName>.timer'

-Once pncmetrics is properly configured, it will also by default track the time and usage of all the REST endpoints into 2 metrics: '<key>.rest.all.rate' and '<key>.rest.all.timer'
+Once pncmetrics is properly configured, it will also by default track the time and usage of all the REST endpoints into 2 metrics: '<prefix>.rest.all.rate' and '<key>.rest.all.timer'

 ### Profile anything else